cityofaustin/dts-311-reporting/readme.md

 `$ python etl/flex_notes_to_socrata.py`

+## Activities to Socrata

+CSRs typically contain activities which document the steps that city staff have taken to resolve a CSR. `activities_to_socrata.py` processes a csv report that contains activities.

+`$ python etl/activities_to_socrata.py`

 ## Environment variables

 All required environment variables are in `env_template` and can be found in our password storage.